w3c/wai-quick-start/source/designing.html.erb.md

 {:.attach_permalink}
 ## Provide clear and consistent navigation options

-Ensure that page designs include clear and consistent naming, styling, and positioning of navigation elements.
-If your web site consists of many pages, provide more than one method of navigation, such as a breadcrumb navigation, a site search, or a site map.
-Help users understand where they are on a web page and in a website by providing orientation cues, such as clear headings and, if appropriate, breadcrumbs.
+Ensure that navigation across pages within a website has consistent naming, styling and positioning.
+Provide more than one method of website navigation, such as a site search or a site map.
+Help users understand where they are in a website or page by providing orientation cues, such as breadcrumbs or clear headings.

 {::nomarkdown}
 <%= learn_more %>